dereksutton/readme-generator/catch/README.md

 node index.js

 ## Usage
-To use this repo - clone to your local drive, CD into the directory, then run Node.js in the terminal.
+Clone the repo to your local drive, CD into the directory, then run 'node index.js' in your terminal.

 ## Contributors
-To contribute to this open source project - clone the repo locally, create a new branch, then submit a pull request in GitHub.
+Starter code provided by GT Coding Bootcamp.
+Functionality completed by Derek Sutton.

 ## Contact
 Built by [github/dereksutton](https://github.com/dereksutton).
 You can email me [here](mailto:dereksutton86@gmail.com).